Ridley's Family Markets: History

-Electronic retailing innovations
+Electronic retailing

 Electronic marketing innovations that Ridley's had developed around its customer loyalty program were recognized in 2006 with a Global Electronic Marketing award.
 Program features recognized by the award included customizable shopping lists, card points that could be redeemed for rewards and discounts, and email delivery of weekly ads.
 In 2008, it was announced that Ridley's would conduct an experimental implementation of electronic coupon clearing in one of its stores.
 This is an innovation that transfers coupon redemption information from retailers to manufacturers electronically, with the goal of eliminating the transaction costs and other problems involved with traditional methods of coupon processing.
 Although this technology has many perceived advantages, it had not been successfully implemented on a large scale.